 After receiving a Bachelor of Science in Business Administration from West Virginia University in 1965, Kendrick started his career with IBM.
 Three years later, he founded Datatel, Inc., which has become the worldwide leader in the development of computer software for the management of infrastructure technology for colleges, universities and foundations.
 In 2011, Datatel acquired SunGard Higher Education for $1.75 billion.
 The combined companies were renamed Ellucian and were sold in 2015 for $3.5 billion to TPG Capital.

-Kendrick also owns Bumble Bee Ranch, which is devoted to providing western lifestyle experiences to children’s charities throughout Arizona in addition to the Ironbridge Golf Club in Glenwood Springs, Colo.
+Kendrick also owns Bumble Bee Ranch, which is devoted to providing western lifestyle experiences to children’s charities throughout Arizona, in addition to the Ironbridge Golf Club in Glenwood Springs, Colo.

 An avid baseball card collector his entire life, in 2022, a book was published about the story behind the most iconic cardboard gems ever assembled in any private collection detailing Kendrick’s private collection called “The Diamondbacks Collection: 50 of the Greatest Cards in Sports Collecting History.”
 Kendrick owns the famed T206 Honus Wagner card that was once owned by hockey great Wayne Gretzky.
-The Wagner card and 45 other iconic and rare baseball cards in Kendrick’s collection, titled “The D-backs Collection,” were previously displayed at the National Baseball Hall of Fame and Museum in Cooperstown, N.Y., and at the Phoenix Art Museum.
+The Wagner card and 50 other iconic and rare baseball cards in Kendrick’s collection, titled “The D-backs Collection,” have been displayed at the National Baseball Hall of Fame and Museum in Cooperstown, N.Y., and at the Phoenix Art Museum.
 He was selected for membership in the Professional Sports Authenticator (PSA) Hall of Fame in 2017.

 During the pandemic in 2020, Kendrick guided more than $2 million in charitable donations with a focus on non-profit organizations assisting those in need, while creating a fund specifically for Chase Field gameday staff unable to work during the shutdown.

 In 2011, Kendrick received the Ellis Island Medal of Honor from the National Ethnic Coalition (NECO).
 He and his wife, Randy, were previously named the Living and Giving Honorees for the Desert Southwest Chapter of the Juvenile Diabetes Research Foundation.
 Kendrick also received the Visionary Award from the Foundation for Blind Children, Spirit of the Children Award from Childhelp USA, Today’s Kids/Tomorrow’s Stars honoree of the Boys & Girls Clubs of Metropolitan Phoenix, River Conservator of the Year by the Roaring Fork Conservancy and was named Man of the Year by the March of Dimes.
-He also has served on boards for various charities including The National Baseball Hall of Fame and Museum, Barrow Neurological Institute, Dignity Health, Brophy College Prep, the Phoenix Art Museum, West Virginia University Foundation, Cooperstown Baseball Hall of Fame, The Buddy Program, Childhelp USA, UMOM New Day Centers, Challenger Center for Space Science Education, TGen Foundation, Cleveland Clinic Foundation, Roaring Fork Conservancy, Phoenix Children’s Hospital, Arizona Heart Foundation and is Founding Chairman of the Datatel Scholars Foundation.
+He also has served on boards for various charities including The National Baseball Hall of Fame and Museum, Barrow Neurological Institute, Dignity Health, Brophy College Prep, the Phoenix Art Museum, West Virginia University Foundation, Baseball Hall of Fame, The Buddy Program, Childhelp USA, UMOM New Day Centers, Challenger Center for Space Science Education, TGen Foundation, Cleveland Clinic Foundation, Roaring Fork Conservancy, Phoenix Children’s Hospital, Arizona Heart Foundation and is Founding Chairman of the Datatel Scholars Foundation.

 As a prostate cancer survivor, Kendrick has made significant contributions over the years to fund research in that field and in 2013, the Cleveland Clinic created The Kendrick Family Chair for Prostate Cancer Research.
-Among the other endowments funded by Kendrick are Project Excellence, an educational program for inner-city youth at Phoenix Country Day School (PCDS) whose mission is to enrich, engage and empower first-generation students (the first in their families to prepare for higher education) from local public schools and the Loyola Academy, which provides education to sixth, seventh and eighth graders at Brophy College Prep who demonstrate academic promise but have had limited educational opportunities.
+Among the other endowments funded by Kendrick are Project Excellence, an educational program for inner-city youth at Phoenix Country Day School (PCDS) whose mission is to enrich, engage and empower first-generation students (the first in their families to prepare for higher education) from local public schools, and the Loyola Academy, which provides education to sixth, seventh and eighth graders at Brophy College Prep who demonstrate academic promise but have had limited educational opportunities.
 In addition, Kendrick has supported the Tuzos Soccer Club since 2009 to underwrite the team’s expenses with costs for registration, field-use fees, uniforms and equipment.

-Kendrick and his wife founded the Freedom Center at the University of Arizona to promote, along four dimensions, the understanding and appreciation of the ideals of freedom and responsibility via published research, undergraduate education, graduate education, and community outreach.
+Kendrick and his wife also founded the Freedom Center at the University of Arizona to promote, along four dimensions, the understanding and appreciation of the ideals of freedom and responsibility via published research, undergraduate education, graduate education, and community outreach.
 The Freedom Center also endows the Kendrick Chair in Philosophy and Economics.
-The University of Georgia elected Kendrick to its Board of Visitors and its Magill Society and in 2016, he served as the annual guest lecturer at the UGA Terry College of Business Leadership program, a distinction shared by Falcons owner Arthur Blank and the legendary Warren Buffett.
+The University of Georgia elected Kendrick to its Board of Visitors and its Magill Society, and in 2016, he served as the annual guest lecturer at the UGA Terry College of Business Leadership program, a distinction shared by Falcons owner Arthur Blank and the legendary Warren Buffett.
 He has also underwritten a PhD program at UGA in support of the James C. Bonbright Center.

 In 2014, Kendrick was inducted into the Sigma Nu Fraternity National Hall of Fame, an honor bestowed at the time upon just 75 people in the nearly 150-year history of the organization.
 Among those enshrined are “Bear” Bryant, Pat Riley, Archie and Eli Manning, Harrison Ford, broadcasters Al Michaels and Joe Buck, as well as former Major League managers Dick Howser and Dallas Green.
 He was inducted into the Aspen Trashmaster’s Golf Hall of Fame in 2014, and in 2015, he received the Angel Award (Man of the Year) from The Buddy Program.
 Kendrick was honored with the prestigious Herman W. Lay Memorial Award by the Association of Private Enterprise Education, named for the former Chairman of the Board of Pepsi.
 The award honors individuals who have emulated the pattern of success and philanthropy that Lay lived while representing the best that the free enterprise system produces.